 manage-profile replace-profileto complete successfully before continuing.

-When you're confident your upgrade will occur smoothly, use the
+When you're confident your upgrade will occur smoothly:

-pingidentity-devops-getting-started/20-kubernetes/12-pingdirectory-upgrade directory to deploy the rollout to the remaining nodes.
-This will remove the partition.
+pingidentity-devops-getting-started/30-helm/pingdirectory-upgrade-partition directory to deploy the rollout to the remaining nodes, enter: